jeremic-uros/Enigma/README.md

 Enigma is a school project.
 It is a bluetooth word guessing game played by two teams.
-Currently only Serbian words are available.
+Currently only serbian words are available.